jcosborn/qex/src/experimental/graph/DESIGN.md

 - no active alias or external owner.

-`updated` clears `staticZeroLeaf`: a written constant becomes ordinary mutable storage. `markStaticZeroLeaf` is valid only for an inputless concrete zero.
+`updated` clears `staticZeroLeaf`: a written constant becomes ordinary mutable storage.
+Gauge and field `zeroLike` set the marker at construction, and their `isZero` reports the marker. `markStaticZeroLeaf` serves the scalar and coefficient leaves, whose `isZero` inspects the value; it requires an inputless zero and, outside an eval frame, advances the boundary revision.
 `isStaticZeroLeaf` checks marker and value, not arbitrary graph structure.

 | Change | Cache consequence |